The Role of Data Literacy in the Digital Workplace

 The simplest example of using data in a positive way is using Google Analytics to find useful information to understand your audience and create content that appeals to them.
 But on the flip side, you have Facebook and the Cambridge Analytica scandal.
 Clearly, having awareness creates capabilities, for good or ill.
 “Understanding the data insights and imagining the possibilities can drive new opportunities and strategy and provide a competitive edge.

-The Gartner Annual Chief Data Officer Survey of last year found that by 2020, 80% of organizations will initiate deliberate competency development in the field of data literacy, acknowledging their extreme deficiency.
-It also found that by 2020, 50% of organizations will lack sufficient AI and data literacy skills to achieve business value.
+The Gartner Annual Chief Data Officer Survey of last year found that by 2020, 80 percent of organizations will initiate deliberate competency development in the field of data literacy, acknowledging their extreme deficiency.
+It also found that by 2020, 50 percent of organizations will lack sufficient AI and data literacy skills to achieve business value.
 With a growing dependency on AI, machine learning and other data driven applications, the need to ensure data literacy across digital workforces has never been greater.